karkidivya/DermaDetector/README.md

-# Skin Disease Detector using EfficientNet
+# Skin Disease Detector using EfficientNet and tinyllma

 ## Project Summary and Motivation

-The aim of this project is to develop a tool that, given an image of a skin lesion(lesion is that part of skin in which the skin texture looks different than other areas/parts) , can predict the likelihood of the lesion being a specific skin disease.
-Skin diseases, including skin cancer, can have significant impacts on individuals' health, making early detection and diagnosis crucial.
+The aim of this project is to develop a comprehensive tool capable of predicting the likelihood of a skin lesion being a specific skin disease based on an image of the lesion.
+A skin lesion refers to an area of the skin that has a different texture or appearance compared to the surrounding skin.
+Skin diseases, ranging from benign conditions to serious ailments like skin cancer, can significantly impact an individual's health and quality of life.
+Early detection and accurate diagnosis are crucial for effective treatment and better health outcomes.
 ### Key Facts About Skin Diseases
+Skin diseases, including cancerous and non-cancerous conditions, present a wide spectrum of challenges.
+Every year, there are more new cases of skin cancer than the combined incidence of cancers of the breast, prostate, lung, and colon.
 - Skin diseases is a prevalent disease, with new cases surpassing the combined incidence of several other non-canerous and cancerous diseases.
 - Early detection of melanoma, a type of skin cancer, has a significant impact on survival rates.
 The estimated 5-year survival rate for early-detected melanoma is about 98%.